norskeld/nrsk.dev/src/content/articles/demystifying-monads.md

 For those unfamiliar with Haskell syntax, the type `t1 -> t2` is a function type, where `t1` is an argument and `t2` is a return type.
 And, the construction `m t1` refers to the type `t1` combined with the effect `m`.

-The `unit` operator takes a plain value and produces that same value, but within the associated effect.
-And, importantly, the `bind` operator takes an effectful function and produces an equivalent effectful function _that accepts the associated effect as an argument_.
-With `bind`, one can compose two effectful functions by `f` and `g` by simply using plain function composition on `bind f` and `g`.
+`unit` wraps a value in the effect. `bind` chains effectful functions, handling the effects automatically.

 ### But what is `bind`, exactly?